 If you didn’t, it would be highly abnormal.
 What I find abnormal is society’s tendency to shame female nipples, but completely accept male nipples in public.
 If we are going to shame anyone (please don’t), then surely it would be men.
 After all, to put it simply, their nipples are a mutation; they serve no practical purpose.
 Women’s breasts are vital in our role as mothers.
 The reason our chests are different than men’s is because of the crucial purpose ours have in supporting human life.
 Therefore, they are anatomically more complex and, often, take up more space.

 The taboo on breasts has reached such crisis level that now there are whole industries, which rely on our oppression.
 What would happen if women were to start roaming the streets braless, or topless even?
-Breasts would be liberated, normalised and accessible for all members of society.
-Women would have the freedom to make their own decisions, and be proud of their breast,s regardless of what their choice may be.
+Breasts would be liberated, normalized and accessible for all members of society.
+Women would have the freedom to make their own decisions and be proud of their breast,s regardless of what their choice may be.

 This all sounds rather ideal, wouldn’t you agree?
 What could be wrong with body pride?
 Oh … wait… I’m receiving an urgent message from the porn industry.
 Turns out women’s liberation could put them at risk.
 You see if women reclaim their breasts, and demonstrate that they are not merely sexual objects but just ordinary parts of the body—which serve a function, just like an ear or an elbow—pornography would no longer be able to exploit this stigma.
 They fear it will cause a shift in perception, and men will no longer find breasts sexy.
 I doubt it!
 Straight men are genetically programmed to find the female body attractive, liberating breasts is not going to change that.
 But what it will do is open people’s minds to the idea that breasts aren’t just a symbol of sex, but also represent fertility, nourishment, and femininity.